awsdocs/aws-freertos-docs/doc_source/userguide/ble-demo.md

 ## Wi\-Fi Provisioning<a name="ble-demo-wifi"></a>

-Wi\-Fi Provisioning is an Amazon FreeRTOS Bluetooth Low Energy service that allows you to securely send Wi\-Fi network credentials from a mobile device to a microcontroller over Bluetooth Low Energy\.
-The source code for the Wi\-Fi Provisioning service can be found at `<amazon-freertos>/.../wifi_provisioning`\.
+Wi\-Fi Provisioning is a FreeRTOS Bluetooth Low Energy service that allows you to securely send Wi\-Fi network credentials from a mobile device to a microcontroller over Bluetooth Low Energy\.
+The source code for the Wi\-Fi Provisioning service can be found at `<freertos>/.../wifi_provisioning`\.

 **Note**
 The Wi\-Fi Provisioning demo is currently supported on the Espressif ESP32\-DevKitC\.
-The Android version of the demo mobile application does not currently support Wi\-Fi Provisioning\.

 **To enable the demo**